 What is a composting toilet?

-Before you shake your head in disgust or make the mistake of equating a composting toilet with a port-a-potty or an outhouse, take a little time to learn how composting toilets work so you can make an informed decision.
+Before you shake your head in disgust or make the mistake of equaling a composting toilet with a port-a-potty or an outhouse, take a little time to learn how composting toilets work so you can make an informed decision.
 Hopefully, this post will help get your head around the facts before deciding on (or against) a composting toilet for cabins, condos, vacation homes, mother-in-law cottages or even your primary residence.
 Simply defined, a composting toilet is an alternative to a flush toilet.
 Instead of flushing with water, it mixes moss, sawdust or coconut with solid waste and minimal water to create viable compost (a fertilizing soil conditioner) that can be used to grow things.

 How does a composting toilet work?